Tompote/ngx-intl-tel-input/README.md

-# ❕ Note that this has been forked.
+# Note that this has been forked.
 What lies below is the original README content

+## I currently don't have time to maintain this for versions of Angular outside of v16 but there is some recent forks that do the job for Angular v17.

 # International Telephone Input for Angular (NgxIntlTelInput)